 If you’ve recently decided to explore TV antennas and have spent any amount of time shopping around, don’t feel bad if you are thoroughly confused because you are not alone.
-Hopefully we can help clarify a couple of things for you.
+One of the most common questions we get in our call center is “How can I tell if my TV antenna is HD?”

 Here’s the most important thing you need to know: there is no such thing as an “HD” or “Digital” TV antenna.
 The signals from your local broadcast towers are digital, as are the tuners in newer TV sets, but not the antennas themselves.